 1. Financial assurances may be required in order to be a successful bidder for Commodity or Construction and Service contracts.
 If either of the first two checkboxes below is checked, the specified assurance must accompany a bid, or the bid will not be considered by the Board of Contract and Supply.
-The third checkbox indicates the lowest responsible bidder will be contacted and required to post a bond to be awarded the contract. be awarded the contract. a) A certified check for \$ must be deposited with the City Clerk as a guarantee that the Contract will be signed and delivered by the bidder. b) A bid bond in the amount of per centum (%) of the proposed total price, must be deposited with the City Clerk as a guarantee that the contract will be signed and delivered by the bidder; and the amount of such bid bond shall be retained for the use of the City as liquidated damages in case of default. c) A performance and payment bond with a satisfactory surety company will be posted by the bidder in a sum equal to one hundred per centum (100%) of the awarded contract. d) No financial assurance is necessary for this item.
+The third checkbox indicates the lowest responsible bidder will be contacted and required to post a bond to be awarded the contract. a) A certified check for \$ must be deposited with the City Clerk as a guarantee that the Contract will be signed and delivered by the bidder. b) A bid bond in the amount of per centum (%) of the proposed total price, must be deposited with the City Clerk as a guarantee that the contract will be signed and delivered by the bidder; and the amount of such bid bond shall be retained for the use of the City as liquidated damages in case of default.
+Any person signing a bid bond as an attorney-in-fact shall include with the bid bond an original, or a photocopy or facsimile of an original, power of attorney. c) A performance and payment bond with a satisfactory surety company will be posted by the bidder in a sum equal to one hundred per centum (100%) of the awarded contract. d) No financial assurance is necessary for this item.
 2. Awards will be made within sixty (60) days of bid opening .
 All bid prices will be considered firm, unless qualified otherwise.
 Requests for price increases will not be honored.
-3. Failure to deliver within the time quoted or failure to meet specifications may result in default in strikes, lockouts, accidents and Acts of God.
+3. Failure to deliver within the time quoted or failure to meet specifications may result in default in strikes, lockouts, accidents, and Acts of God.